fostimus/realtime-crypto-table/README.md

 ## To Do's

-- custom sort method: current string version of money values is throwing off numeric ordering
+-   custom sort method: current string version of money and coin (because of JSX markup) values is throwing off correct ordering
+-   Some visualization of data changing - not easily able to tell the data changes in real time